The Best Cheap Fast Cars in Canada under $10k in 2025

 Ford Mustang

 America’s original muscle car hardly needs an introduction, though the idea that one could be had for a steal may take some buyers by surprise.
-Hone your search on the fifth-generation model from model years 2005 to 2014, and you can bag one with a V6 engine and horsepower in the low 200s for less than $10,000 without much hassle.
-Dig a little further, and you might even find a fourth-generation Ford Mustang GT fitted with the 4.6-litre V8 engine in the same financial ballpark.
+Most of the sub-$10,000 cars on today’s used market in Canada are either from the fifth generation (model years 2005 to 2014) or later Fox-body units.
+You can bag a fifth-gen Mustang with a V6 engine and horsepower in the low 200s for less than $10,000 without much hassle.
+Dig a little further, and you might find a few fourth-generation Ford Mustang GTs fitted with the 4.6-litre V8 engine in the same financial ballpark.

 Mazda MX-5